 Now, this may sound simplistic.
 And you are totally right!

 Remember, you were the one who allowed these negative thoughts to become part of your thinking.
-At the moment you started thinking this, it probably was something useful to you.
+At the moment you started thinking about this, it probably was something useful to you.

 Many people walk around having negative thoughts that limit their learning experiences.
 When you trace them back, it usually is something that happened in their childhood.